vitaly-t/spex/API.md

 <a name="batch"></a>
 ## batch(values, [cb]) ⇒ <code>Promise</code>
 Settles every <a href="https://github.com/vitaly-t/spex/wiki/Mixed-Values">mixed value</a> in the input array, and resolves with the array ofresults, if all values resolved, or rejects when one or more values rejected.
-This method is a fusion of `promise.all` + `promise.settle` logic, to resolve withthe same type of result as `promise.all`, while also settling all the promises, andproviding a comprehensive rejection summary in case of sny reject.
+This method is a fusion of `promise.all` + `promise.settle` logic, to resolve withthe same type of result as the standard `promise.all`, while also settling all the promises,and providing a comprehensive rejection summary in case of any reject.

 **Kind**: global function
 **Summary**: Resolves a predefined array of <a href="https://github.com/vitaly-t/spex/wiki/Mixed-Values">mixed values</a>.